lunasec-io/lunasec/docs/blog/2021-12-12-log4j-zero-day-mitigation-guide.md

 `JAVA_OPTS=-Dlog4j2.formatMsgNoLookups=true`

+#### Does not fix Thread Context Map Substitutions

+Apparently this Option's mitigations do not prevent user controlled context that is passed via ThreadContextMap/ctx (and possibly other [PropertySubstitutions](https://logging.apache.org/log4j/2.x/manual/configuration.html#PropertySubstitution)).
+See demonstration here https://github.com/kmindi/log4shell-vulnerable-app

+E.g. if your pattern layout contains something like `${ctx:apiversion}` the exploit might still work, at least a DNS lookup is performed.

 ### Option 3: JNDI patch
 It's possible to [modify the JNDI in place](https://news.ycombinator.com/item?id=29507263) to stop the attack at the language level.
 It can even be done while the server is running.
 Please note this is a last resort, and should only be done if the above options aren't possible.